-THIS 1978 LINCOLN CONTINENTAL MARK V IS LOCATED IN: LOS ANGELES, CA
+THIS 1978 LINCOLN CONTINENTAL MARK V IS LOCATED IN: WILMINGTON, CA

 The Continental Mark V is a personal luxury coupe that was marketed by the Lincoln division of Ford Motor Company from the 1977 to 1979 model years in North America.
 The fourth generation Mark series, the Mark V was derived from its Continental Mark IV predecessor, bringing an extensive update to the interior and exterior design.
 While only sold for three years, the Mark V is the best-selling generation of the Mark series, with 228,262 examples produced.